Therapy for Overwhelmed Moms in Las Vegas

 When you feel lighter and more grounded, everything in your home shifts.

-Stop carrying everyone’s emotions like it’s your job.
+Stop carrying everyone else’s emotions like it’s your job

-Learn how to stay connected to your kids without absorbing all their moods and worries.
+Stay connected to your kids without absorbing all their moods

-Make sense of and heal your own triggers and blind spots so you’re not parenting from old wounds, fear, or unconsciousness.
+Understand and heal your own triggers so you’re not parenting from fear or old wounds

 You were never meant to do this perfectly.